VincentH-Net/CSharpForMarkup/README.md

 *Looking for C# Markup 1?
 Find it [here](https://github.com/VincentH-Net/CSharpForMarkup/tree/csharpformarkup1-archive)*

 # News
+*Nov 1, 2023*
+> ## 2.3-dev.2 Preview Release adds many Uno libraries!
+> Preview NuGets are now available for many additional Uno libraries, and lots of other general C# Markup improvements.
+> Enjoy C# Markup 2 API's for 5 additional Uno libraries - see the NuGets listed at the top of this readme.
+> Documentation of the new features and a new getting started guide is coming with the next release - soon!

 *June 27, 2023*
 > ## 2.2 Release & start of .NET MAUI support
 - [Release 2.2 is out](https://twitter.com/vincenth_net/status/1673330170441224192)!
 Enjoy this polished release for Windows App SDK, Uno Platform and WPF.